 So it comes down to this.
 Can you substitute Dutch cocoa for Cocoa Powder in a recipe?
 NO. You can do the opposite.
 Believe me, I tried it and it doesn’t work.
 Dutch cocoa is used with Baking powder and natural cocoa is used with baking soda or both.

 If you love chocolate try experimenting with different brands.
 It does make a difference.
-Also there is a difference between sweetened cocoa powder which is for beverages.
-So read the label and make sure you pick the right product for what your baking.
+Also, there is a difference between sweetened cocoa powder which is for beverages.
+So read the label and make sure you pick the right product for what you’re baking.

 More Kitchen Tips